-The fund covers patients with all women’s cancers including:
+The fund covers women who have been diagnosed with cancer, including:

 - Breast cancer